 The thing is though, you really can’t know if the clothing item fits those criteria until you’ve worn it a few times.

 Don’t be tempted to buy multiples because you love the item while it’s on the hanger.
 Wait.
 Wear it first.
 Wash it.
-And only after you’re sure it’s a winner, go back and buy it in every colour.
+And only after you’re sure it’s a winner, go back and buy it in every color.

 Otherwise, you could end up with a bunch of clothing you never wear and are too embarrassed to take back to the store.